OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Test the button

 Save all of your changes and run `npm start` if the server isn't already running.
-Then complete the following steps to test the **Insert default gist** button.
+Then complete the following steps to test the **Insert gist** button.

 1. Open Outlook and compose a new message.